I Tried 4 Apps That Claim You Earn Money By Playing Games. I Only Kept One

 Originally, I wanted to test out more than four apps.
 But after wasting — er, spending the day playing silly games for literal pennies, I’d had enough and wanted to move on with actual money-earning work.

 My conclusion remains the same: the claim that you can earn money playing games is too good to be true.
 If you really could make hundreds of dollars a month by playing Bingo, you already would be.
-Your day would be more profitably spent doing anything else.
+In reality, your day would be more profitably spent doing anything else.

 I kept Mistplay since it’ll earn me a few bucks a week for playing games I’d play anyway, which was great.
 But I won’t fool myself — I’m not earning anything like minimum wage playing these games, and neither will you.